-- Perform large scale simulation of market transition scenarios for the adoption of zerotailpipe emission vehicles, in different regions and segments, quantifying the emission reduction projected to be achieved. - Identify new or renewed mobility and logistics services operated with zero tailpipe emission vehicles (use cases and solutions), which are socio-economically and financially viable and can serve different key transportation markets in the different domains: urban, peri-urban, regional and long-distance transport, whilst achieving climate and environmental targets.
+- Develop an understanding of users' needs for future mobility solutions and services, both for passenger transport and goods logistics.
+This understanding, including user requirements and hesitations, is to be based on daily needs and should cover users from across Europe, with different backgrounds, education and affiliations.
+The focus will be on the trip (mission), instead of on technical issues, so including trip time vs vehicle range. - Develop medium to long term roadmaps and deployment strategies and pathways for mobility and logistics services operated with zero tailpipe emission vehicles, including public procurement, spatial and infrastructure planning, fleets operation and maintenance, built on the understanding of actual user needs. - Perform large-scale simulation of market transition scenarios for the adoption of zerotailpipe emission vehicles, in different regions and segments, quantifying the emission reduction projected to be achieved. - Identify new or renewed mobility and logistics services operating with zero tailpipe emission vehicles (use-cases and solutions), which are socio-economically and financially viable and can serve different key transportation markets in the different domains: urban, peri-urban, regional and long-distance transport, whilst achieving climate and environmental targets.

-2. Development and capacity building tools for the seamless adoption of zero tailpipe emission vehicles
+- Provide tools to create transparency about CO2 emissions of operation, including its related harmonised reporting, as well as assessment of actual emission savings. - 2.
+Development and capacity building tools for the seamless adoption of zero tailpipe emission vehicles

-This action will support the development of the necessary instruments and tools to support the adoption and integration of the innovative concepts, solutions and service developed, at the urban, regional and national dimensions52.
+The second phase will support the development of the necessary instruments and tools to support the adoption and integration of the innovative concepts, solutions and services developed, as well as replication, at urban, regional and national dimensions51.